-Discover Baxter State Park, ME
+Discover the best RV rental in Baxter State Park, ME!

 Baxter State Park is a pristine wilderness area that occupies more than 200,000 acres and protects a patchwork of shimmering lakes, lush forests, and rugged mountain peaks.
 The park was pioneered by Percival P. Baxter, former governor of Maine and passionate wilderness lover who harbored a "magnificent obsession" with nature.
 Today, his legacy lives on at Baxter State Park, where you'll find scenic nature trails, serene paddling routes, and picturesque picnic spots.
 Adventure buffs can sink their teeth into the park's notoriously challenging hikes, rock climbing routes, and scrambles.

 Dreaming of fresh mountain air and stunning scenery?
 Book an RV in Piscataquis County and you can sleep under the stars at Baxter State Park.
 Whether you're traveling with the family or planning to tick off some of the park's most challenging hikes, you'll love exploring this pristine pocket of New England at your own pace.
 A mere 130 miles south, Acadia National Park beckons with rocky headlands, glacier-carved peaks, and magnificent sandy beaches.

 More than 220 miles of hiking trails wind through Baxter State Park, ranging from leisurely strolls to adrenaline-fueled scrambles.
 The one-mile trail to Katahdin Stream Falls is a great option for families and showcases the park's beautiful woodlands and waterscapes.
 The two-mile nature trail that loops around Daicey Pond is another family favorite.
 Why not rent a canoe and enjoy a leisurely paddle?
 For a longer hike, try a section of the legendary Appalachian Trail.